Real or not? Giants still have playoff hopes, 20 strikeouts are boring

 Diamondbacks: 8 percent to win division, 55 percent to make playoffs

 The computer projections still love the Dodgers.
 Surprisingly, the Giants' playoffs odds remain 1 in 10, reflecting the talent that has perhaps underachieved so far.
 Are they dead?
 Maybe not.
-Four teams that started 20-29 or worse in the wild-card era have made the playoffs: 2005 Houston Astros (started 18-31), 1995 New York Yankees, 2003 Miami Marlins, and 2009 Rockies (all started 20-29).
+Four teams that started 20-29 or worse in the wild-card era have made the playoffs: 2005 Houston Astros (started 18-31), 1995 New York Yankees, 2003 Miami Marlins and 2009 Rockies (all started 20-29).

-What kind of run will it take for the Giants to back in this?
+What kind of run will it take for the Giants to get back in this?
 Well, if it will take 88 wins to make the playoffs, they'll have to play .602 the rest of the way (a 97-win pace).
 That Astros team actually fell 14 games under .500 at 21-35, but got back to .500 at 43-43 after a 22-8 stretch.
 So the Giants need that kind of run just to give themselves some hope again -- and then continue to play well.

 Do you see this team going 22-8?
 With this offense?
 I don't.